morganstanley/SilverKing/Quick-Start-Guide.md

 ```

 You should now see 2 additional instances running in your aws console.<br>
-Once the script returns, it should inform us of what command we can run to start the SilverKing cluster:
+Once the script returns, it should inform us of what command we run to start the SilverKing cluster:
 ```ksh
 ./SKAdmin.sh -G ~/SilverKing/bin/cloud_out -g GC_SK_cloud -c StartNodes,CreateSKFSns,CheckSKFS  # this starts sk and skfs
 ```